 Organizations and Services

 WVU Alumni Association

-Through its Extension Service, WVU provides a "mini campus" in each of the state's
+Through its Extension, WVU provides a "mini campus" in each of the state's

 55 counties.
 The work at these locations addresses a wide variety of community

 issues via a nontraditional mix of learners, faculty, staff and volunteers.
 Part

 of an educational network of 105 land-grant universities, WVU Extension takes the helping